GillHapp/BakerySwap_bnb/README.md

 To run the AquaDex project locally:

-1. Ensure that your Metamask wallet is connected to the **Crossifi Testnet**.
+1. Ensure that your Metamask wallet is connected to the **Binance Smart Chain** network.
 2. Start the development server:

    ```bash